-Quarantines, shelter-in-place, stay-at-home, executive and similar government orders-or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur-related to COVID-19 or other infectious diseases, could impact personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.
+Quarantines, shelter-in-place, stay-at-home, executive and similar government orders-or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur-could impact personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.
 For example, any manufacturing supply interruption of uproleselan, which is currently manufactured at facilities in Switzerland and China, could adversely affect our ability to conduct ongoing and future clinical trials of uproleselan.